eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 export default b;
 ~~~

-Now, another quick point to remember is that each module that requires another should import that module since, even though modules are singletons, they are *no longer global*.
-You have to assign it to a variable and, being singular, they are only loaded once.
+Another quick point to remember is that each module that requires another should import that module since, even though modules are singletons, they are *no longer global*.
+You have to assign it to a variable and, being singletons, they are only loaded once.

 From the above it is rather easy, given the correct tooling, to build a dependency graph and then merge and minify the files.